benchhub/benchhub/doc/components/frameworks/README.md

-# Frameworks
+# BenchHub Frameworks

-This folder contains survey and design of adapters implemented under [frameworks](../../frameworks).
+Survey and design of adapters implemented in [frameworks](../../../frameworks).

 For each framework it should cover